lowlydba/tsqlt-installer/README.md

 ## Description

 A Github Action to install [tSQLt](https://github.com/tSQLt-org/tSQLt) on databases for unit testing.
+Pull requests are welcome!

 ## Action Type